Stratton D. Brooks: Early life

-Stratton Brooks was born on September 10, 1869 in Everett, Missouri to Charles Myers and Marion (McClure) Brooks.
-At the age of two, he and his parents moved to Michigan where his father was a Sheriff in Isabella County, Michigan from 1878 to 1882.
+Brooks was born on September 10, 1869, in Everett, Missouri, to Charles Myers and Marion (McClure) Brooks.
+At the age of two, he and his parents moved to Michigan where his father was a Sheriff in Isabella County, Michigan, from 1878 to 1882.
 Stratton Brooks graduated from Mt.
 Pleasant High School in 1887, the Michigan State Normal College in 1890, and the University of Michigan in 1896.

 Early career

 After graduating from Michigan, Brooks began his teaching career as principal of Adrian High School.
 He later served as vice president of the Mt.
 Pleasant Normal School and organized and was the first superintendent of LaSalle-Peru High School.
 In 1899 he became an assistant professor of education at the University of Illinois.
 He also served as a state inspector of high schools.
 In 1902 he moved to Boston, where he served as a supervisor of the Boston Public Schools.
 In 1903 he married Marcia Stuart of Port Hope, Michigan.
 In 1904 he earned a Master of Arts degree from Harvard University.
-On January 1, 1906 he became superintendent of the Cleveland Municipal School District.
+On January 1, 1906, he became superintendent of the Cleveland Municipal School District.
 Two months later, Brooks returned to Boston to become superintendent of Boston Public Schools.